phette23/c4l21-learn-to-love-the-command-line/content/052-intermediate.md

 Phetteplace
 Adriadne Vegas
 ```

+It is not necessary to make variable names all-caps but it is a convention for the sake of clarity.
+You can also use underscores `_` and numbers in variable names, but the first character cannot be a number.
+Variable names are case sensitive ("name" is not the same as "NAME").
+{: .note }

 We see several notable things in this small example: _because spaces are meaningful characters_ we have to be cognizant of their usage.
 What happens if you write `LASTNAME = Phetteplace` with spaces?
 Also, we can overwrite existing variables by writing to them again.